1983 Chicago mayoral election: Results by ward

-Washington's coalition of voters consisted of the city's African American population with the additional support of "lakefront liberals" and the city's Latino community.
-Therefore, he performed best in heavily black wards, as well as lakeshore wards and heavily Latino wards.
-In black wards, turnout was no lower than 73% and Washington garnered around 97% of the black vote.
+As Washington's coalition of voters consisted of the city's African American population, with additional support of "lakefront liberals" and the city's Latino community, he performed best in heavily Black and Hispanic wards while putting up adequate numbers in lakeshore wards.
+In Black wards, turnout was no lower than 73% and Washington garnered around 97% of the Black vote.
+He also received between 75% and 79% of the Hispanic vote.
+Epton performed strongest in white wards on the Northwest and Southwest side of the city, earning upwards of 90% of the vote in some.

 Epton carried a plurality of the vote in 28 of the city's 50 wards, while Washington carried a plurality of the vote in 22 wards.
+Epton won the most wards for a Republican mayoral candidate since 1927.